open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 means that if you create 5 spans, each will be processed an exported before the next span is created in code.
 This can be helpful in scenarios where you do not want to risk losing a batch, or if you're experimenting with OpenTelemetry in development.
-However, it also comes with potentially signficant overhead, especially if spans are being exported over a network - each time a call to create a span is made, it would be processed and sent over a network before your app's execution could continue.
+However, it also comes with potentially significant overhead, especially if spans are being exported over a network - each time a call to create a span is made, it would be processed and sent over a network before your app's execution could continue.